 You may pay the deposit, full amount, or any amount equal or greater than the deposit online with a credit card or you may choose the option to send or bring your payment into our Main office with the signed contract.
-If you choose to pay via mail or at our main office, please understand that your teen is on a waiting list for the classroom session until the deposit amount is received.
+If you choose to pay via mail or at our main office, please understand that your teen is on a waiting list until the deposit amount is received.
 Please note that prices listed are cash discounted.
-If you choose to pay tution with a debit or credit card, you are foregoing the cash discount that is received when payment is made via cash, check, or money order.
+If you choose to pay tuition with a debit or credit card, you are foregoing the cash discount that is received when payment is made via cash, check, or money order.
 Cash, check, or credit card payments are equally accepted.

 What is Safety and Respect's refund policy?

 The deposit of $150 is nonrefundable and nontransferrable.
 A student may switch classroom sessions and apply the deposit, but it will not be applied to any other student or sibling.

 Yes, online classroom is available to students age 14 1/2 and older.
 It does, however, need to be completed within six month of the program access date.